kubeflow/community/proposals/939-oci-infrastructure-management/README.md

 #### Beta Phase

-- Integration of GitHub Actions or webhooks to trigger automated lease alerts, renewal methodologies, and decommissioning reminders — including the daily cron job that downgrades `infra/timeline-*` labels and posts reminder comments as leases approach expiry.
+- Integration of GitHub Actions or webhooks to trigger automated lease alerts, renewal methodologies, and decommissioning reminders, building on the `infra-activity` workflow that already downgrades `infra/timeline-*` labels and posts reminder comments as leases approach expiry.
 - Implementation of automated cost alerts linked to community communication channels (e.g., Slack).
 - Automated refresh of the